HarleyCoops/EpsteinEstateBatch7/BATCH7/README.md

 **This CODEBASE is processing itself and publishing itself online.**

 As images are analyzed, text is extracted, and details added, the model will start calling out the most obvious crimes.
-The last update was **2025-11-14 01:55:56 UTC** and the model will publish an update every 5 minutes.
+The P25-11-13 18:55:56 UTC** and the model will publish an update every 5 minutes.
 All images, text files, and output are all publicly hosted with no changes from the original.

 This will run through the night as there are literally thousands of files here.